cclp94/ecaconcordia.ca/iron-ring.md

 The mentors will be the ones to officially give you your ring.

 *Do I need to have a mentor?*
-If you don't have a mentor, it's fine, one of the wardens will given you your ring.
+If you don't have a mentor, it's fine, one of the wardens will ring you.

 *How do I dress?*
 Formal Attire required, so dress to impress!

 ### Cocktail:

- - __Date:__ November 14th, 2015
+ - __Date:__ November 14th, 2015—following the ceremony
  - __Time and Venue:__ TBD

 *Do I need to go to the cocktail?*